PeaceFounder/PeaceFounder.github.io/index.md

 Unfortunately, all these benefits have been put on the sidelines for voting systems.
 In fact, most popular designs make it even harder to have preferential voting when homomorphic vote counting is used as a cryptographic primitive.
 But why just not take venture capital and build an app which would do all these things?
 The answer is remarkably simple, and it's because of efficiency.

 To help you see that, imagine if it would be possible to have a single ballot box for a whole nation.
 Since it would be so efficient, it would suffice to be managed by a few officers.
 When you go to vote, you would see all the same procedures and gatekeepers be in place as in less efficient variant.
-The main problem is how could you be sure that the efficient officers are not deviating from a protocol?
+The main problem is how could you be sure that the efficient officers are not deviating from a protocvol?
 Neither you would have cross accountability between neighbouring pooling stations nor know any of the officers who count the votes.
 And you know the famous phrase by Stalin, don't you?

 To make it clear, privacy is hard because a large amount of data can be copied instantly or silently collected during casting.
 At the same time, accountability is hard as a large amount of data can be manipulated at scale without leaving any traces.
 Thus we put a final nail to the idea that we could just leave elections to our efficient voting officers and pay them handsomely, to be honest.